It Starts With You

 More than 1 in 7 U.S. adults are estimated to have CKD

 Health conditions and personal backgrounds can increase your risk of developing chronic kidney disease (CKD).
 Some of these include: diabetes, high blood pressure, obesity, a family history of kidney failure, and African American and Latino ethnicities.¹ Knowledge is power — and taking action starts with you.
-Thank you for joining us in 2025 to learn, get screened and take steps toward better health.
-Stay tuned for new opportunities.

 Testimonials